-A member with namespace constraints cannot access the cloned or restored apps until admin adds the namespace to the constraint

-Any member user with RBAC constraints by namespace name/ID can clone or restore an app to a new namespace on the same cluster or to any other cluster in their organization's account.
-However, the same user cannot access the cloned or restored app in the new namespace.
-After a clone or restore operation creates a new namespace, the account admin/owner can edit the member user account and update role constraints for the affected user to grant access to the new namespace.
+A member with namespace constraints cannot access the cloned or restored apps until admin adds the namespace to the constraint cannot access the cloned or restored app in the new namespace.
+After a new namespace is created by a clone or restore operation, the account admin/owner can edit the member user account and update role constraints for the affected user to grant access to the new namespace.